99cardz/g-delnummer/README.md

 # gödelnummer
 **Uni Assingment WS 2021/22 HTWK Leipzig**

-A C++ program that computes a Gödel number from a given string of characters with unique values.
+A C++ program that computes a Gödel number from a given string of characters with assigned values.

 https://en.wikipedia.org/wiki/Gödel_numbering